MicrosoftDocs/win32/desktop-src/HyperV_v2/using-the-virtualization-wmi-provider.md

 ---
-Description: 'The following topics describe how to use the Hyper-V WMI provider.' ms.assetid: 'CFA20688-53A0-47F9-B64C-58A311160BDC'
+Description: The following topics describe how to use the Hyper-V WMI provider. ms.assetid: CFA20688-53A0-47F9-B64C-58A311160BDC
-title: 'Using the Hyper-V WMI provider'
+title: Using the Hyper-V WMI provider ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the Hyper-V WMI provider